bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-setowner.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
-- no response in case of error
+- no error response is provided
 - no examples in other languages

 {% endnote %}